ifs-ke/pro-design/README.md

 ## Overview

 DesignCost Pro is an all-in-one tool designed to streamline the business operations of interior design studios.
 It helps professionals move from initial cost calculations to generating professional client quotes, all while managing clients, properties, and projects in a single, cohesive interface.
-The application is built as a responsive, offline-first web app, with all data stored locally in your browser for privacy and convenience.
+The application is built as a responsive web app.

 ## Core Features